How would you describe your style?

 Working and communicating closely with other wedding photographers I have actually stood in before now on a couple of occasions when other photographers haven’t been able to get to a wedding through illness.
 I help run a professional photographer forum and have connections with quite a few photographers who I can call upon and who I can trust with your wedding photography.
 I’m also a member of the British Institute of Professional Photography who can often help out.

 Yes I have full professional indemnity insurance and public liability insurance.

 What happens if a camera or card fails?

-I use two different cameras approximately 50:50 (two different lenses) and always carry a spare camera in the bag.
+I carry and use two identical cameras approximately 50:50, to allow instant access to two different lenses.
+In addition I always have a spare camera in the bag.
 Each camera simultaneously writes each file to two different cards, so in the extremely rare event of a card failure, all images are safely on a second card.